RezaChabok/port-scanner/README.md

 # port-scanner
 Using this program, you can specify the opened ports of a desired IP.
 # Requirments :
-run `pip install termcolor` in your terminal or cmd.
+run `pip install termcolor` in your terminal or cmd one by one.
 # How to work:
 run this commands in your cmd or terminal:
 `git clone https://github.com/RezaChabok/port-scanner.git`